zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

 net.
 The Zephyr build system doesn't know about them and doesn't officially support them.

 As already noted above, the SDK also includes prebuilt host tools.
-To use the SDK's prebuilt host tools alongside a 3rd party or custom cross-compiler, keep the ZEPHYR_SDK_INSTALL_DIR environment variable set to the Zephyr SDK installation directory.
-To build without the Zephyr SDK's prebuilt host tools, the ZEPHYR_SDK_INSTALL_DIR environment variable must be unset
+To use the SDK's prebuilt host tools alongside a 3rd party or custom cross-compiler, keep the ``ZEPHYR_SDK_INSTALL_DIR`` variable set to the Zephyr SDK installation directory.
+To build without the Zephyr SDK's prebuilt host tools, the ``ZEPHYR_SDK_INSTALL_DIR`` variable must be unset.
+Check the :ref:`local.cmake <getting_started_local_cmake>` file and the environment to make sure it is not being set.

-Follow the steps below to build without the Zephyr SDK:
+To unset an environment variable do:

    .. code-block:: console

       # On Linux/macOS
       unset ZEPHYR_SDK_INSTALL_DIR
-      cd <zephyr git clone location>
-      source zephyr-env.sh
       # On Windows
       set ZEPHYR_SDK_INSTALL_DIR=
-      cd <zephyr git clone location>
-      zephyr-env.cmd

 .. _third_party_x_compilers: